How do I obtain a PA child or spousal support order?

 A person seeking a PA child support or PA spousal support must file a support complaint with the PA domestic relations office of the court in order to establish a right to collect support.
 In order to obtain alimony, a request for alimony must be filed prior to the granting of a divorce decree.
 No legal obligation for the payment of support or alimony exists until the complaint is filed.
 Support complaints or can be filed by your attorney or by going to your local county court’s domestic relations office.
 If the defendant does not live in the same state or county as the plaintiff, the plaintiff can choose to file a support complaint in the county where he or she resides and have the action processed between the two county courts or can choose to file the support complaint in the county where the defendant resides, is employed, or can be personally served.

 Contact our Pittsburgh support lawyers to file your action for child support in PA.
-Our office accepts Pennsylvania child support, Pennsylvania spousal support, and Pennsylvania alimony cases in Allegheny County (Pittsburgh), Armstrong County (Kittanning), Beaver County, Butler County, Somerset County, Washington County, and Westmoreland County (Greensburg).
-Our law firm accepts Pennsylvania child support, Pennsylvania spousal support, and Pennsylvania alimony cases from other Western Pennsylvania counties including Clarion County, Fayette County, Greene County, Indiana County, Lawrence County, Mercer County, Venango County on a case-by-case basis.
+Our office accepts Pennsylvania child support, Pennsylvania spousal support, and Pennsylvania alimony lawyers routinely accept cases in Allegheny County (Pittsburgh), Armstrong County (Kittanning), Beaver County, Berks County, Butler County, Clearfield County, Somerset County, Washington County, and Westmoreland County (Greensburg).
+Our law firm accepts Pennsylvania child support, Pennsylvania spousal support, and Pennsylvania alimony cases from other Pennsylvania counties including Clarion County, Fayette County, Greene County, Indiana County, Lawrence County, Mercer County, Venango County on a case-by-case basis.